Chilliennn/HomeSweetHome/verification_instructions.md

 CONSTRAINT activities_pkey PRIMARY KEY (id), CONSTRAINT activities_relationship_id_fkey FOREIGN KEY (relationship_id) REFERENCES public.relationships(id)
 );
+-- WARNING: This schema is for context only and is not meant to be run.
+-- Table order and constraints may not be valid for execution.

+CREATE TABLE public.activities (
+id uuid NOT NULL DEFAULT uuid_generate_v4(), relationship_id uuid NOT NULL, stage text NOT NULL CHECK (stage = ANY (ARRAY['getting_acquainted'::text, 'building_trust'::text, 'family_bond'::text, 'full_adoption'::text])),
+title text NOT NULL,
+description text NOT NULL,
+created_by text NOT NULL CHECK (created_by = ANY (ARRAY['system'::text, 'ngo'::text, 'admin'::text, 'ai'::text, 'user'::text])),
+is_completed boolean DEFAULT false, youth_signed boolean DEFAULT false, elderly_signed boolean DEFAULT false, created_at timestamp with time zone DEFAULT now(), completed_at timestamp with time zone,
+CONSTRAINT activities_pkey PRIMARY KEY (id), CONSTRAINT activities_relationship_id_fkey FOREIGN KEY (relationship_id) REFERENCES public.relationships(id)
+);
+-- WARNING: This schema is for context only and is not meant to be run.
+-- Table order and constraints may not be valid for execution.

+CREATE TABLE public.activities (
+id uuid NOT NULL DEFAULT uuid_generate_v4(), relationship_id uuid NOT NULL, stage text NOT NULL CHECK (stage = ANY (ARRAY['getting_acquainted'::text, 'building_trust'::text, 'family_bond'::text, 'full_adoption'::text])),
+title text NOT NULL,
+description text NOT NULL,
+created_by text NOT NULL CHECK (created_by = ANY (ARRAY['system'::text, 'ngo'::text, 'admin'::text, 'ai'::text, 'user'::text])),
+is_completed boolean DEFAULT false, youth_signed boolean DEFAULT false, elderly_signed boolean DEFAULT false, created_at timestamp with time zone DEFAULT now(), completed_at timestamp with time zone,
+CONSTRAINT activities_pkey PRIMARY KEY (id), CONSTRAINT activities_relationship_id_fkey FOREIGN KEY (relationship_id) REFERENCES public.relationships(id)
+);
+-- WARNING: This schema is for context only and is not meant to be run.
+-- Table order and constraints may not be valid for execution.

+CREATE TABLE public.activities (
+id uuid NOT NULL DEFAULT uuid_generate_v4(), relationship_id uuid NOT NULL, stage text NOT NULL CHECK (stage = ANY (ARRAY['getting_acquainted'::text, 'building_trust'::text, 'family_bond'::text, 'full_adoption'::text])),
+title text NOT NULL,
+description text NOT NULL,
+created_by text NOT NULL CHECK (created_by = ANY (ARRAY['system'::text, 'ngo'::text, 'admin'::text, 'ai'::text, 'user'::text])),
+is_completed boolean DEFAULT false, youth_signed boolean DEFAULT false, elderly_signed boolean DEFAULT false, created_at timestamp with time zone DEFAULT now(), completed_at timestamp with time zone,
+CONSTRAINT activities_pkey PRIMARY KEY (id), CONSTRAINT activities_relationship_id_fkey FOREIGN KEY (relationship_id) REFERENCES public.relationships(id)
+);
+-- WARNING: This schema is for context only and is not meant to be run.
+-- Table order and constraints may not be valid for execution.

+CREATE TABLE public.activities (
+id uuid NOT NULL DEFAULT uuid_generate_v4(), relationship_id uuid NOT NULL, stage text NOT NULL CHECK (stage = ANY (ARRAY['getting_acquainted'::text, 'building_trust'::text, 'family_bond'::text, 'full_adoption'::text])),
+title text NOT NULL,
+description text NOT NULL,
+created_by text NOT NULL CHECK (created_by = ANY (ARRAY['system'::text, 'ngo'::text, 'admin'::text, 'ai'::text, 'user'::text])),
+is_completed boolean DEFAULT false, youth_signed boolean DEFAULT false, elderly_signed boolean DEFAULT false, created_at timestamp with time zone DEFAULT now(), completed_at timestamp with time zone,
+CONSTRAINT activities_pkey PRIMARY KEY (id), CONSTRAINT activities_relationship_id_fkey FOREIGN KEY (relationship_id) REFERENCES public.relationships(id)
+);
+-- WARNING: This schema is for context only and is not meant to be run.
+-- Table order and constraints may not be valid for execution.

+CREATE TABLE public.activities (
+id uuid NOT NULL DEFAULT uuid_generate_v4(), relationship_id uuid NOT NULL, stage text NOT NULL CHECK (stage = ANY (ARRAY['getting_acquainted'::text, 'building_trust'::text, 'family_bond'::text, 'full_adoption'::text])),
+title text NOT NULL,
+description text NOT NULL,
+created_by text NOT NULL CHECK (created_by = ANY (ARRAY['system'::text, 'ngo'::text, 'admin'::text, 'ai'::text, 'user'::text])),
+is_completed boolean DEFAULT false, youth_signed boolean DEFAULT false, elderly_signed boolean DEFAULT false, created_at timestamp with time zone DEFAULT now(), completed_at timestamp with time zone,
+CONSTRAINT activities_pkey PRIMARY KEY (id), CONSTRAINT activities_relationship_id_fkey FOREIGN KEY (relationship_id) REFERENCES public.relationships(id)
+);
+-- WARNING: This schema is for context only and is not meant to be run.
+-- Table order and constraints may not be valid for execution.

+CREATE TABLE public.activities (
+id uuid NOT NULL DEFAULT uuid_generate_v4(), relationship_id uuid NOT NULL, stage text NOT NULL CHECK (stage = ANY (ARRAY['getting_acquainted'::text, 'building_trust'::text, 'family_bond'::text, 'full_adoption'::text])),
+title text NOT NULL,
+description text NOT NULL,
+created_by text NOT NULL CHECK (created_by = ANY (ARRAY['system'::text, 'ngo'::text, 'admin'::text, 'ai'::text, 'user'::text])),
+is_completed boolean DEFAULT false, youth_signed boolean DEFAULT false, elderly_signed boolean DEFAULT false, created_at timestamp with time zone DEFAULT now(), completed_at timestamp with time zone,
+CONSTRAINT activities_pkey PRIMARY KEY (id), CONSTRAINT activities_relationship_id_fkey FOREIGN KEY (relationship_id) REFERENCES public.relationships(id)
+);
+-- WARNING: This schema is for context only and is not meant to be run.
+-- Table order and constraints may not be valid for execution.

+CREATE TABLE public.activities (
+id uuid NOT NULL DEFAULT uuid_generate_v4(), relationship_id uuid NOT NULL, stage text NOT NULL CHECK (stage = ANY (ARRAY['getting_acquainted'::text, 'building_trust'::text, 'family_bond'::text, 'full_adoption'::text])),
+title text NOT NULL,
+description text NOT NULL,
+created_by text NOT NULL CHECK (created_by = ANY (ARRAY['system'::text, 'ngo'::text, 'admin'::text, 'ai'::text, 'user'::text])),
+is_completed boolean DEFAULT false, youth_signed boolean DEFAULT false, elderly_signed boolean DEFAULT false, created_at timestamp with time zone DEFAULT now(), completed_at timestamp with time zone,
+CONSTRAINT activities_pkey PRIMARY KEY (id), CONSTRAINT activities_relationship_id_fkey FOREIGN KEY (relationship_id) REFERENCES public.relationships(id)
+);
+-- WARNING: This schema is for context only and is not meant to be run.
+-- Table order and constraints may not be valid for execution.

+CREATE TABLE public.activities (
+id uuid NOT NULL DEFAULT uuid_generate_v4(), relationship_id uuid NOT NULL, stage text NOT NULL CHECK (stage = ANY (ARRAY['getting_acquainted'::text, 'building_trust'::text, 'family_bond'::text, 'full_adoption'::text])),
+title text NOT NULL,
+description text NOT NULL,
+created_by text NOT NULL CHECK (created_by = ANY (ARRAY['system'::text, 'ngo'::text, 'admin'::text, 'ai'::text, 'user'::text])),
+is_completed boolean DEFAULT false, youth_signed boolean DEFAULT false, elderly_signed boolean DEFAULT false, created_at timestamp with time zone DEFAULT now(), completed_at timestamp with time zone,
+CONSTRAINT activities_pkey PRIMARY KEY (id), CONSTRAINT activities_relationship_id_fkey FOREIGN KEY (relationship_id) REFERENCES public.relationships(id)
+);
+-- WARNING: This schema is for context only and is not meant to be run.
+-- Table order and constraints may not be valid for execution.

+CREATE TABLE public.activities (
+id uuid NOT NULL DEFAULT uuid_generate_v4(), relationship_id uuid NOT NULL, stage text NOT NULL CHECK (stage = ANY (ARRAY['getting_acquainted'::text, 'building_trust'::text, 'family_bond'::text, 'full_adoption'::text])),
+title text NOT NULL,
+description text NOT NULL,
+created_by text NOT NULL CHECK (created_by = ANY (ARRAY['system'::text, 'ngo'::text, 'admin'::text, 'ai'::text, 'user'::text])),
+is_completed boolean DEFAULT false, youth_signed boolean DEFAULT false, elderly_signed boolean DEFAULT false, created_at timestamp with time zone DEFAULT now(), completed_at timestamp with time zone,
+CONSTRAINT activities_pkey PRIMARY KEY (id), CONSTRAINT activities_relationship_id_fkey FOREIGN KEY (relationship_id) REFERENCES public.relationships(id)
+);
 CREATE TABLE public.ai_suggestions (
 id uuid NOT NULL DEFAULT uuid_generate_v4(), relationship_id uuid NOT NULL,